 La Murrina Table or Floor Lamp

-Materials: Thick Murano hand blown crystal clear glass with white stripes.
-Bakelite socket.
+Materials: Big globe made of thick Murano hand blown crystal clear glass with white stripes.
+Tubular fabric lampshade.
+2 Bakelite sockets.

 Height: 74 cm / 29.13”

 Height base: 32 cm / 12.59”